 Simulation brings to light location risk areas and helps insurers understand their exposure for low-speed scratch and dent claims as well as potential losses of the damaged cargo.
 With these insights they can optimize their policy pricing and extend product offerings to a single customer.

 Trade events and tourist hotspots are synonymous with traffic delays.
-The travel and hospitality industry often face the need of seamlessly moving masses of industry professionals or tanned vacationers from one location to another one.
-Fleets of the popular robo-shuttles are ideally positioned to efficiently reduce waiting times (and headaches) with a speedy service that can be on demand and around-the-clock.
+The travel and hospitality industry often face the need of seamlessly moving people from one location to another one.
+Fleets of the popular robo-shuttles are ideally positioned to efficiently reduce waiting times with a speedy service that can be on demand and around-the-clock.
 However, with the underlying technology still developing, passenger experience and acceptance will depend on a safe, reliable, and smooth journey while commercial success will require careful balance of the scope and flexibility of the AV service.

 Simulation of different deployment scenarios (including all combinations of fleet sizes and routes) can help build a robust business case and fine-tune the operating plan for the AV operator.
 The driving risk profile can inform the premium setting and the associated policy conditions or limitations from the AV Insurer.

 SafeAI has announced an agreement with Siemens to create an autonomous, electric fleet for Japan-based construction company Obayashi.
 This partnership is yet another sign of automated driving spreading into ever more nooks and crannies where vehicles operate.

 The project also incorporates an autonomy analytics suite.
 SIMULYTIC helps accelerate the deployment of autonomous vehicles by offering a platform accessible to regulators, government, insurance, tech developers and equipment operators.
 By creating a digital replica of the autonomous vehicle in its deployment environment, we can use our simulation technology to provide independent safety and performance analytics for both SafeAI and Obayashi.
 Read more about the project